rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Awesome!
 With one tiny final tweak, we will finish the guessing game.
 Recall that the program is still printing the secret number.
 That worked well for testing, but it ruins the game.
 Let’s delete the `println!` that outputs the secret number.
-Listing 2-5 shows the final code:
+Listing 2-6 shows the final code.

 <span class="filename">Filename: src/main.rs</span>